d13r/laravel-breadcrumbs/README.md

 ### 1. Define breadcrumbs in `app/Http/breadcrumbs.php`

-Create a file called `app/Http/breadcrumbs.php` (`app/breadcrumbs.php` in Laravel 4.x) to put your breadcrumbs in.
+Create a file called `app/Http/breadcrumbs.php`.
 This file will be loaded automatically.

 It should look something like this - see the *Defining breadcrumbs* section below for an explanation.